arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ![Space ID](assets/id-gathering-3.png)

+***If you can't see the _Space Settings_ section is because you are using an Arduino Cloud free plan, check the [plans](https://cloud.arduino.cc/plans) with the API feature enabled.***

 At this point you should have three IDs related to your project:

 - Variable ID
 - Thing ID
 - Space ID

-To properly authenticate the requests we are going to use to upload the data to Arduino Cloud we need to create **API Keys**.
+To properly authenticate the requests we are going to use to upload the data to the Arduino Cloud we need to create **API Keys**.

 For this, navigate to **API Keys** in the upper left corner drop-down menu and click on **Create API Key**:

 ![API Keys generation](assets/api-key.png)

 You should get a **Client ID** and a **Client Secret**.
-Save these credentials in a safe place so you will not be able to see them again.
+Save these credentials in a safe place, you will not be able to see them again.

 ### Home Assistant Set-Up